Union Jack flag icon Canada flag Canada Ireland flag Ireland

 • and wearable devices that access wireless networks.

-This increase in smart technology in the home has provided opportunity for criminals to infiltrate residential properties in order to access personal information.
+This increase in smart technology in the home has provided an opportunity for criminals to infiltrate residential properties in order to access personal information.
 To protect your home network from cyber attacks, you need to have the right tools in place and confidence that family members can use the internet safely and securely.
 Failure to have these safeguards in place can increase the risk of a breach of your family’s privacy - from theft of login details for email and other online sites, to the possibility of criminals shutting down your cyber defences by turning off alarms and shutting down CCTV cameras as a precursor to a burglary.

 Simple steps to stay ahead of the cyber criminals